awslabs/aiops-modules/modules/sagemaker/sagemaker-studio/README.md

   - `enable_docker_access` - `True | False` -- whether to enable Docker access.
 Default is False
   - `vpc_only_trusted_accounts` - list of trusted AWS accounts to pull Amazon ECR private registry images from when running Studio in VPC-only mode.
 Empty by default
   - `jupyterlab_app_instance_type` - EC2 instance type for JupyterLab.
 Default is `ml.t3.medium`.
+  - `idle_timeout_in_minutes` - number of minutes of inactivity after which an app will be automatically stopped.
+Set according to your organization's idle timeout policies.
+  - `max_idle_timeout_in_minutes` - maximum value in minutes that users can set for idle timeout.
+Useful for enforcing organizational limits.
+  - `min_idle_timeout_in_minutes` - minimum value in minutes that users can set for idle timeout.
+Useful for enforcing organizational baseline policies.
   - `mlflow_enabled` - `True | False` -- if set to True, MLFlow Tracking Server will be deployed.
 Default is `False`.
   - `mlflow_server_name` - tracking server name, `mlflow` by default.
   - `mlflow_server_version` - tracking server version.
 Leave empty for latest available.